Deep Scan in Greadme: 190+ Parameter Website Audit

 Why Mobile Scores Often Differ

-Mobile analysis simulates a mid-tier mobile device on a slower network connection (4G).
-This means performance metrics like FCP and LCP will often be significantly slower than desktop results.
-Since Google uses mobile-first indexing, your mobile score is arguably more important for SEO than your desktop score.
+Mobile analysis simulates a mid-tier mobile device on a 4G connection.
+Performance metrics like FCP and LCP will often be significantly slower than desktop.
+Because Google uses mobile-first indexing, your mobile score is generally more important for SEO than your desktop score.

-We recommend running Deep Scans on both desktop and mobile for pages you're actively optimizing.
-Performance bottlenecks that are invisible on desktop (large images, heavy JavaScript bundles) often become critical issues on mobile where bandwidth and processing power are constrained.
+For pages you're actively optimizing, run both.
+Bottlenecks that are invisible on desktop (large images, heavy JS bundles) often become critical on mobile.

 Deep Scan vs. Crawl Scan: When to Use Which